 In July 2014, the Senate Finance Committee conducted hearings in respect of transactions in which U.S.-based companies merge with or acquire foreign companies in structures referred to as inversions.
-In September 2014, the IRS and the Treasury Department issued a notice describing issued regulations that the government intends to issue to eliminate certain of the tax benefits of corporate inversions, which regulations would apply to any inversion transaction closing on or after September 22, 2014.
-In November 2015 the IRS and the Treasury Department supplemented the 2014 notice with another notice describing further regulations that the government intends to issue in connection with corporate inversion transactions, which generally apply to any inversion transaction closing on or after November 19, 2015.
-On April 4, 2016, the IRS and Treasury Department issued proposed and temporary regulations that generally incorporate the rules described in the two notices and included new rules to further limit certain tax benefits of corporate inversions, as well as proposed regulations on the classification of, and recordkeeping with respect to, debt instruments issued to related persons.
+In September 2014, the IRS and the Treasury Department issued a notice describing regulations that the government intends to issue to eliminate certain of the tax benefits of corporate inversions, which regulations would apply to any inversion transaction closing on or after September 22, 2014.
+In November 2015, the IRS and the Treasury Department supplemented the 2014 notice with another notice describing further regulations that the government intends to issue in connection with corporate inversion transactions, which generally apply to any inversion transaction closing on or after November 19, 2015.
+On April 4, 2016, the IRS and Treasury Department issued final and temporary regulations that generally incorporate the rules described in the two notices and included new rules to further limit certain tax benefits of corporate inversions, as well as proposed earnings stripping regulations on the classification of, and recordkeeping with respect to, debt instruments issued to related persons.
+The final and temporary inversion rules would prohibit a foreign acquirer from counting stock attributable to prior acquisitions of U.S. companies within three years of a proposed acquisition toward the inversion threshold, so that foreign acquirers making serial acquisitions may not avoid the inversion rules by benefiting from an increase in size as a result of U.S. acquisitions made within the prior three years.
+The earnings stripping regulations were issued as final and temporary regulations by the IRS and Treasury Department on October 13, 2016 and would add new earnings stripping rules that would deny a deduction for interest paid on related party debt issued by a U.S. company in certain circumstances.
+The earnings stripping rules, which are not limited to inversions and would not apply to indebtedness issued by members of the same consolidated tax group, (1) generally treat as stock, rather than debt, an instrument that is issued to a parent or affiliate in a corporate distribution, or used to fund a distribution of cash or property, and (2) require corporations in certain publicly traded affiliated groups with assets exceeding \$100 million or annual total revenue exceeding \$50 million to provide documentation of key factors indicating that the instrument is debt rather than equity, such as a binding obligation to repay the principal, creditor's rights, and evidence of a reasonable expectation of repayment.
+Debt issued by certain U.S. insurance companies would be excluded from the per se recharacterization rule.
+The IRS and Treasury Department have indicated that they are considering a number of issues associated with the earnings stripping and inversion rules and we can not predict the likelihood of any changes or expansion of the final and temporary regulations.
 These regulations could negatively impact us, including our ability to acquire U.S. companies using our common shares as acquisition consideration.